SuperOfficeDocs/superoffice-docs/docs/onsite/install/web-client/index.md

 10. On the **Database driver** section, choose the database system for the database you installed on with server setup and click **Next**.

-11. In the **Database settings** section fill in the fields to configure your connection to the database.
+11. In the [Database settings][14] section fill in the fields to configure your connection to the database.
 Click the **Test connection** to be sure that the configuration is correct.
 The user here must be a database system user.
 When it works, click **Next**.

-12. In the **Document Archive** section you need to enter the **Archive Path** to the folder you created in the SuperOffice CRM Server installation.
+12. In the [Document Archive][6] section you need to enter the **Archive Path** to the folder you created in the SuperOffice CRM Server installation.
 You also need a Temporary Path.

     * Make sure the Temporary Part is a local path, not a UNC path, otherwise you can get performance issues or errors while working with documents. **We recommend you add an impersonate user with sufficient rights to read and write to both SO_Arc and the temp area.** Check the **Impersonate User** checkbox and fill in the credentials for a user with access to the file server where the SuperOffice Archive (SO_ARC) is located.
 Validate and click **Next**.

     * More than one archivepath?
-You need to edit *web.config* and add more Archive Paths under the Documents section:
+You need to edit *web.config* and add more Archive Paths under the [Documents section][6]:

     ```xml
     <Documents>